-the following.
-The negative ψx* and ψy* around the groove location are increased compared with those in the SW as in Figure 10, and then these phenomena are considered to reduce the distance of TLV core from the blade suction surface.
-These increases of ψx* and ψy* are considered to be due to the fact that the blade loading near the blade tip is decreased around the groove location and consequently reduces the Qg compared with that in the SW as seen in Figure 7 and Figure 11.
-Moreover, the flow around the blade pressure side flows into the groove as observed in Figure 12(a) and then this phenomenon also decreases the Qg.
-The influence of the groove on the TLV behavior is summarized as follows: The groove weakens the flow indicated by the black streamlines in the SW in Figure 8(a) by the decrease of the blade loading around the groove location and the flowing of the flow near the blade pressure side into the groove and then inclines its flow direction to the main flow one.
-As a result, the distance of TLV core from the blade suction surface is decreased.
+Here, the negative ψx* and ψy* around the groove location were increased compared to those in the SW, as shown in Figure 10, and this phenomenon was deemed to reduce the distance between the TLV core and the blade suction surface.
+The increase in ψx* and ψy* were believed to be due to the fact that the blade loading near the blade tip decreased around the groove location, which consequently reduced the Qg compared to that in the SW, as shown in Figure 7 and Figure 11.
+Moreover, as Figure 12a shows, the flow around the blade pressure side flowed into the groove, and this phenomenon then further decreased the Qg.
+The influence of the groove on the TLV behaviour can be summarised as follows.
+First, the groove weakened the flow indicated by the black streamlines in the SW (Figure 8a) via the decrease in the blade loading around the groove location and the flowing of the flow near the blade pressure side into the groove before it inclined its flow direction toward the main flow direction.
+As a result, the distance between the TLV core and the blade suction surface was reduced.